The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

 To generate a quota method which is unbiased between large and small states, a randomized rounding schemes has been suggested, where each state's quota $q_s$ is independently and at random rounded up with probability $q_s - \lfloor q_s \rfloor$, and down otherwise, and the overall random assignment across all states is simply repeated until the total number of apportioned representatives first agrees with the target house size $R$.

 However, in any one realization, this procedure could give more representatives to some state than to a strictly more populous state, which is hard to justify based on any sort of assurances of fair behavior in the long run.
-Again, whenever possible, an apportionment method really should be deterministic.
+Again, wherever and whenever possible, an apportionment method really ought to be deterministic.